protocol/nft-website/docs/tutorial/end-to-end-experience.md

 # End-to-end experience

-In this tutorial you will go from nothing to creating a freshly-minted NFT token and storing it on IPFS with the help of services like [Pinata](https://pinata.cloud) and [nft.storage](https://nft.storage).
+In this tutorial, you will go from zero to creating a freshly minted NFT token and storing it on IPFS with the help of services like [nft.storage](https://nft.storage) and [Pinata](https://pinata.cloud).

 Since IPFS isn't a blockchain, we'll be leveraging the power of the Ethereum blockchain for this guide.
 However, the steps described here can just as easily be applied to other blockchains.

 ## How IPFS helps

 When an NFT is created and linked to a digital file that lives on some other system, _how_ the data is linked is very important.
-There are a few reasons why traditional HTTP links aren't a great fit.
+There are a few reasons why traditional HTTP links aren't a great fit for the demands of NFTs.

-With an HTTP address like `https://cloud-bucket.provider.com/my-nft.jpeg`, anyone can fetch the contents of `my-nft.jpeg`, as long as the owner of the server pays their bills.
-However, there's no way to guarantee that the _contents_ of `my-nft.jpeg` are the same as they were when the NFT was created.
-The server owner can easily replace `my-nft.jpeg` with something completely different at any time, causing the NFT to change its meaning.
+With an HTTP address like `https://cloud-bucket.provider.com/my-nft.jpg`, anyone can fetch the contents of `my-nft.jpg`, as long as the owner of the server pays their bills.
+However, there's no way to guarantee that the _contents_ of `my-nft.jpg` are the same as they were when the NFT was created.
+The server owner can easily replace `my-nft.jpg` with something completely different at any time, causing the NFT to change its meaning.

-This problem was demonstrated by an artist who [_pulled the rug_](https://cointelegraph.com/news/opensea-collector-pulls-the-rug-on-nfts-to-highlight-arbitrary-value) on NFTs he created by changing their images after they were minted and sold to others.
+This problem was demonstrated by an artist who [pulled the rug](https://cointelegraph.com/news/opensea-collector-pulls-the-rug-on-nfts-to-highlight-arbitrary-value) on NFTs he created by changing their images after they were minted and sold to others.

-IPFS solves this problem thanks to [Content Addressing][docs-cid].
-Adding data to IPFS produces a content identifier (CID) that's directly derived from the data itself and links to the data in the IPFS network.
+IPFS solves this potentially catastrophic problem thanks to its use of [_content addressing_][docs-cid].
+Adding data to IPFS produces a _content identifier_ (CID) that is directly derived from the data itself, and links to the data in the IPFS network.
 Because a CID can only _ever_ refer to one piece of content, we know that nobody can replace or alter the content without breaking the link.

-Using the CID, anyone can fetch a copy of the data from the IPFS network as long as at least one copy exists on the network, even if the original provider has disappeared.
+Using that CID, anyone can fetch a copy of its data from the IPFS network as long as at least one copy exists on the network — even if the original provider has disappeared.
 This makes CIDs perfect for NFT storage.
-All we need to do is put the CID into an `ipfs://` URI like `ipfs://bafybeidlkqhddsjrdue7y3dy27pu5d7ydyemcls4z24szlyik3we7vqvam/nft-image.png`, and we have an immutable link from the blockchain to the data for our token.
+All we need to do is put the CID into an `ipfs://` URI such as `ipfs://bafybeidlkqhddsjrdue7y3dy27pu5d7ydyemcls4z24szlyik3we7vqvam/nft-image.png`, and we have an immutable link from the blockchain to our token's data.

-Of course, there may be some cases in which you do want to change the metadata for an NFT after it's been published.
+Of course, there may be some cases in which you _do_ want to change the metadata for an NFT after it's been published.
 That's no problem!
 You'll just need to add support to your smart contract for updating the URI for a token after it's been issued.
-That will let you change the URI to a new IPFS URI while still leaving a record of the initial version in the blockchain's transaction history.
-This provides accountability and makes it clear to everyone what was changed, when, and by whom.
+That will let you change the original URI to a new IPFS URI while still leaving a record of the initial version in the blockchain's transaction history.
+This provides accountability by making it clear to everyone what was changed, when, and by whom.

 ## Minty

-To help explain how NFTs and IPFS can work together, we've created Minty - a simple command-line application to automatically _mint_ an NFT and pin it to IPFS using [Pinata](https://pinata.cloud) or [nft.storage](https://nft.storage).
+To help explain how NFTs and IPFS work together, we've created **Minty** — a simple command-line application to automatically _mint_ an NFT and pin it to IPFS using [nft.storage](https://nft.storage) or [Pinata](https://pinata.cloud).

 Production NFT platforms are a fairly complex thing.
 As with any modern web application, there are lots of decisions to make surrounding the tech stack, user interface conventions, API design, and so on.
-Blockchain-enabled d-apps also need to interact with user wallets such as [Metamask](https://metamask.io), further increasing their complexity.
+Blockchain-enabled dApps also need to interact with user wallets such as [Metamask](https://metamask.io), further increasing their complexity.

-Since Minty was written to demonstrate the concepts and process of minting IPFS-backed NFTs, we don't need to get caught up in all the details of modern d-app development.
-Instead, Minty is a simple command-line app written in Javascript.
+Since Minty was written to demonstrate the concepts and process of minting IPFS-backed NFTs, we don't need to get caught up in all the details of modern dApp development.
+Instead, Minty is a simple command-line app written in JavaScript.

 ### Install Minty

-Let's get Minty installed so we can start playing around with NFTs!
+Let's get Minty installed so we can start playing with NFTs!
 To install and run Minty, you must have NPM installed.
 Windows is not currently supported.
-Installation of Minty is fairly simple.
-Just download the GitHub repository, install the NPM dependencies, and start the local testnet environment.
+Installing Minty is fairly simple: Just download the GitHub repository, install the NPM dependencies, and start the local [testnet](/tutorial/first-steps/#testnet) environment.

 1. Clone [the Minty repository][minty-repo] and move into the `minty` directory: